Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-Clinton appointed First Lady Hillary Rodham Clinton to lead a task force on healthcare reform which eventually failed.
+Clinton appointed First Lady Hillary Rodham Clinton to lead a task force on healthcare reform during his first term in office.

 Summarize the controversy over Clinton's 1993 healthcare initiative

-Clinton had campaigned heavily on healthcare reform.
-Once he gained office, he created a task force to devise a universal healthcare plan and made the controversial decision to appoint First Lady Hillary Rodham Clinton head of the Task Force on National Health Care Reform.
+Having campaigned heavily on healthcare reform, President Bill Clinton set out to devise a universal healthcare plan and appointed First Lady Hillary Rodham Clinton head of the Task Force on National Health Care Reform.

-The main point of the proposed plan was an enforced mandate for employer-provided health insurance through competitive but closely regulated HMOs.
+The core element of the plan was an enforced mandate for employers to provide health insurance coverage to all of their employees through competitive but closely regulated health maintenance organizations (HMOs).

 The proposed plan was aggressively opposed by conservatives, libertarians, and the health insurance industry, which argued that it was overly bureaucratic and restrictive of patient choice.

-"Harry and Louise" was a $14 to $20 million year-long television advertising campaign funded by the Health Insurance Association of America (HIAA)—a predecessor of the current America's Health Insurance Plans (AHIP)—a health insurance industry lobby group, that ran intermittently from September 8, 1993 to September 1994 in opposition to President Bill Clinton's proposed health care plan in 1993–1994 and Congressional health care reform proposals in 1994.
-Fourteen television ads as well as radio and print advertising campaigns depicted a fictional suburban fortysomething middle-class married couple, portrayed by actors Harry Johnson and Louise Caire Clark, despairing over bureaucratic and other aspects of health care reform plans and urged viewers to contact their representatives in Congress
+A year-long television advertising campaign funded by the Health Insurance Association of America (HIAA), a health insurance industry lobby group, that ran intermittently from September 8, 1993 to September 1994 in opposition to President Bill Clinton's proposed health care plan; 14 television advertisements as well as radio and print advertising campaigns depicted a fictional suburban middle-class married couple despairing over bureaucratic and other aspects of health care reform plans and urged viewers to contact their representatives in Congress.